ingmbioinfo/cancerhubs_shiny/README.md

 ## 💸 Funding

 This research was funded by the **Associazione Italiana per la Ricerca sul Cancro (AIRC)**, under **MFAG 2021 ID 26178** project to **Nicola Manfrini**.

+---

+## 🎯 Use Cases

+- Discover tumour-specific protein hubs not evident from mutation frequency alone
+- Compare gene ranks across cancer types with interactive plots
+- Export network data for integration into publications or follow-up pipelines